Bias in Large Language Models: Origin, Evaluation, and Mitigation: Bias Evaluation

-\item \textbf{Counterfactual Fairness:} This method generates counterfactual examples by altering sensitive attributes (e.g., changing names from traditionally male to female) to see if the model’s outputs remain invariant.
-A fair model should ideally produce the same outcomes regardless of these attribute changes \cite{doan2024fairness, li2023survey}. \end{itemize}
+\item \textbf{{Counterfactual fairness:}} This method generates counterfactual examples by altering sensitive attributes (e.g., changing names from traditionally male to female) to see if the model’s outputs remain invariant.
+A fair model should ideally produce the same outcomes regardless of these attribute changes \cite{doan2024fairness, li2023survey}.
+Here, counterfactual fairness is used in the model-level sense: it examines whether the model’s decision rule or prediction remains invariant when only a sensitive attribute is changed, rather than comparing differences in the wording or tone of free-form generated responses. \end{itemize}